-The work-study program is intended for people who desire access to the Spiritual Program at Land of Medicine Buddha (LMB) and wish to live with and offer service to our community for a three-month period.
-The service-study program was created to ensure access to the teachings and to aid in the livelihood of the center during our busy seasons.
+The service-study program is intended for people who desire access to the Spiritual Program at Land of Medicine Buddha (LMB) and wish to live with and offer service to our community for a three-month period.
+The service-study program was created to ensure access to the Buddhist teachings and to aid in the livelihood of the center during our busy seasons.

-Most work-study positions are designed for three-month increments, with an initial two-week provisional period.
+Our service-study positions are offered in three-month increments, with an initial two-week provisional period.

-Work-study participants generally contribute their time to the following departments at the center:
+Service-study participants are generally scheduled in the following departments at the Center:

 Room and Board

-Work-study participants are also offered room and board.
-Most housing consists of a single, private room in the staff quarters and a shared bathroom.
-Meals include breakfast and lunch every day; dinner is cooked when we have groups and/or events taking place.
+Service-study participants are offered room and board.
+Most housing consists of a simple single, private room in the staff quarters with a shared bathroom.
+Meals include breakfast and lunch every day; dinner is prepared when we have groups and/or events taking place.
 When there is not a scheduled facility rental group, dinner ingredients are available for you to prepare your own meal.
 Land of Medicine Buddha serves only vegetarian meals consisting of mainly organic ingredients.

-Land of Medicine Buddha is a Tibetan Buddhist retreat center that is affiliated with the Foundation for the Preservation of the Mahayana Tradition, or FPMT.
-We host our own Spiritual Program of calsses and retreats as well as renting out our facility to other organizations and groups.
-We host a lot of yoga and body movement groups, as well as other spiritual retreats for other spiritual traditions.
-Some staff members live at the center, but many live off-site and are just here during working hours and for classes.
+Land of Medicine Buddha is a Tibetan Buddhist retreat center that is affiliated with the Foundation for the Preservation of the Mahayana Tradition (FPMT).
+We host our own Spiritual Program of classes and retreats, as well as renting out our facility to other organizations and groups.
+We host many yoga and body movement groups, as well as retreats for other spiritual traditions.
+Some staff members live at the center, but many live off-site and are here mainly during work hours and for classes.
 We are a diverse group of people from many faith traditions and with many different motivations for offering service at Land of Medicine Buddha.
 We seek open-minded and diverse applicants for our program.

 2. Is LMB a restful or relaxing environment?

-3. Can I stay for longer than three months in the work-study program?
+3. Can I stay for longer than three months in the service-study program?